BethAmiFoster/xell-reloaded/README.md

-XeLL-Reloaded
+# **XeLL-Reloaded**

-A Xenon Linux loader based on Xell by tmbinc(Felix Domke)
+A Xenon Linux loader based on Xell by tmbinc (Felix Domke)

-XeLL-Reloaded catches CPU threads, sets them up, loads an ELF file from either network (tftp), USB(fat/ext2fs), CDROM (ISO9660) or HDD(fat/ext2fs/xtaf), and launches it.
+XeLL-Reloaded catches CPU threads, sets them up, loads an ELF file from either network (tftp), USB(fat/ext2fs), CDROM (ISO9660) or HDD(fat/ext2fs/fatx), and launches it.
 It's made to boot Linux, so it contains a flat device tree for Linux.
 However, it is able to load other ELF files as well, like applications based on LibXenon.

-* Now based on LibXenon
+*  based on LibXenon
-* Supports the new Reset Glitch Hack - RGH. (xell-gggggg)
+* Supports Reset Glitch Hack - RGH. (xell-gggggg)
 * XeLL-Reloaded is now divided in 2 stages:
 	- 1st Stage initializes most of the Hardware, uncompresses and executes 2nd Stage
 	- 2nd Stage (based on LibXenon) loads all required drivers and does the usual "XeLL tasks"